"Every lesson is well planned and the teachers are all easy to connect to and get in touch with." Hugo, seventh grade student

 Yes, but we do not have school uniforms.
 We expect all students to give proper attention to dress appropriately for school and school functions.
 A student’s dress, grooming and appearance shall not disrupt or interfere with the educational process.

-Teachers and all other personnel should exemplify and reinforce an acceptable view on student clothing and help students develop an understanding of appropriate appearance in the school setting.
-Our teachers are professional educators and advisors to the students and are addressed as Mr and Ms and not by their first name.
+Teachers and all other personnel should exemplify and reinforce an acceptable view on student clothing, and help students develop an understanding of appropriate appearance in the school setting.
+Our teachers are professional educators and advisors to the students and are addressed as Mr, Ms or Mx, and not by their first name.

 We have heard that there is discipline in your schools.
 What exactly does this mean?